How to Remove Ink And Crayon Stains

 The best way to handle any fabrics with crayon stains is to simply freeze it.
 Once the wax has frozen, gently scrap off the excess.
 Then put a clean paper towel on both sides of the stain and go over the stained area with a warm iron.
 Check the paper towels and replace as needed.
 You want to replace them often so you don’t transfer the stain to other places on the clothing.

-After you have removed as much of the stain as you can, pretreat with a stain remover such as Zout Liquid Spray and allow it to sit for five minutes.
-Then launder with your favorite laundry detergent (my favorite is Purex Mountain Breeze!)
+After you have removed as much of the stain as you can, pretreat with a stain remover or create your own with liquid detergent and allow it to sit for five minutes.
+Then launder with your favorite scented laundry detergent or Purex® Pacs, a convenient way to do laundry.

 As always, check the stain before placing the article of clothing in the dryer.
 If the stain is still present use a color-safe bleach, or a chlorine bleach if the clothing allows for it.
 Due to the nature of this waxy stain, it may take a few iterations to completely remove it.